siriusastrebe/syc/README.md

     // This returns objects and arrays that are referenced downstream from this object.

     Syc.Type(variable)
     // The built in type system Syc uses.
+Can differentiate between 'object' and 'array'.
 - - -
 This library is a work in progress.